brea2a/jb/jo.md

-If a value given to *jo* expands to empty in the shell, then *jo* produces a `null` in object mode, and might appear to hang in array mode; it is not hanging, rather it’s reading *stdin*.
+If a value given to *jo* expands to empty in the shell, then *jo* produces a `null` in object mode, and might appear to hang in array mode; it is not hanging, rather it's reading *stdin*.
 This is not a bug.

 Numeric values are converted to numbers which can produce undesired results.
 If you quote a numeric value, *jo* will make it a string.